Scalable quantum computation architecture using always-on Ising interactions via quantum feedforward: Effective interaction control via projective measurements and quantum feedforward

-where $\hat{S}^{\pm}$ denotes a shift gate defined as and $\hat{U}^{\theta,\hat{X}}$ denotes a single-qubit rotating around $x$-axis rotation with an angle of $\theta $.
+and $\hat{U}^{\theta,\hat{X}}$ denotes a single-qubit rotating around $x$-axis rotation with an angle of $\theta $.
 The state after the quantum feedforward is described as

-Therefore, after these operations, controlled-phase operations are performed between the qubit A and C, and the state does not evolve anymore because the qubit B is prepared in a ground state.
+Therefore, after these operations, controlled-phase operations are performed between qubits A and C, and the state does not evolve anymore because the qubit B is prepared in a ground state.
+As shown in Fig.~\ref{diagram}, the states of qubits A and C degenerate and hence interactions are effectively turned off.

 Meanwhile, if we set the qubit B in an excited state by quantum feedforward operation, the final state become as follows.